ernst-schwaiger/CyberSecurity/AndroidSecurity/Protocol.md

     // ...
 ```

+Both reported methods are only invoked internally in the mp4parser library, and none of that code is called from somewhere else, so both methods can be considered "dead code".

 In the package `at.orf.*`, containing the app code, only occurrences of
 - `java.lang.security.audit.active-debug-code-printstacktrace.active-debug-code-printstacktrace` and
 - `java.lang.security.audit.bad-hexa-conversion.bad-hexa-conversion` were found.

-The former warning relates to invocations of `e.printStackTrace();` in exception handlers, the latter one relates to the
-building of an MD5 hash value in `OrfAdParameter.java`:
+The `OrfAdParameter.md5()` function was reported for both violations.
+In the catch clause, the exception stack trace is written to `stderr` and an empty string is returned instead of the hash instead.
+Both are dangerous actions, but the catch handler would only execute if the "MD5" function was not available (it always is).
+The second warning relates to the building of the MD5 string value

 ```java
     private final String md5(String s) {